pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

     e.
 Login with weblogic/#!hyper1on!#

     f.
-If the Agent is not started:
+(Optional)  If the Agent is not started:
     - Open a Terminal windows:

-    cd /home/DIPC/DIPC_AGENT2/dicloud/agent/dipcagent001/bin
+    - cd /home/DIPC/DIPC_AGENT2/dicloud/agent/dipcagent001/bin

-    g.
-Execute ./startAgentInstance.sh In the Terminal window you should see ‘NOTIFICATION Done.
+    g.(Optional) Execute ./startAgentInstance.sh In the Terminal window you should see ‘NOTIFICATION Done.
 GoldenGate manager is configured now.’ when the agent is fully started
 ![](images/200/image200_8a.png)

     h.
 In Browser : Within app, on your desktop go to Agents page in DIPC